 In light of those discussions, NS established the Committee on Individual Compensation for Victims of WWII Transport by NS on 10 January 2019.
 This Committee was tasked with providing recommendations on the establishment of an individual financial compensation scheme.
 From 4 February 2019, the Committee additionally served as the Executive Board of the Foundation for Individual Compensation for Victims of WWII Transport by NS, which was charged with preparing and implementing the scheme.

-The Committee submitted its recommendation to the NS on 26 June 2019.
+The Committee offered its recommendation to NS on 26 June 2019.
+NS adopted that recommendation.